vanduc103/SimpleColumnStoredDBv3/README.md

-# SimpleColumnStoredDBv2
+# SimpleColumnStoredDBv3
-A simple column-store data processing: MVCC implementation
+A simple column-store data processing: Log manager implementation (undo and redo)
 --------------------
 How to build and run
 --------------------